Oyl-Wallet/alkanes-contract-indexer/src/helpers/README.md

      - token0Amount = sum(invoke.incomingAlkanes[token0]) - sum(return.response.alkanes[token0])
      - token1Amount = sum(invoke.incomingAlkanes[token1]) - sum(return.response.alkanes[token1])
      - lpTokenAmount = sum(return.response.alkanes[poolId]) - sum(invoke.incomingAlkanes[poolId])
-  6. Persist only if all three nets are > 0.
+  6. Persist a row for every candidate invoke.
+If a matching `return` is not found or computed nets are zero, write zero amounts and `successful=false`.
+Otherwise write computed amounts and `successful=true`.

 - Implementation notes:
   - LP token id equals the pool id (`alkaneAddressBlock/alkaneAddressTx`).
 The chosen return is guaranteed to include the LP token with amount strictly greater than incoming LP (if any).